 Personal Alarm Information

+If you are worried about your health, a personal alarm can offer you peace of mind.
 To learn more about our personal alarm service, please speak to one of our friendly advisers on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.